Carlos de los Heros: Early military career

 He was the son of Dr. Juan de los Heros Castañeda and Petronila Aguilar Ramírez de Arellano.
 His father was a renowned magistrate, who held various positions, including Judge of 1st Instance, Prosecutor of the Superior Court of Lima, deputy for the Province of Cañete, and in his last years, Prosecutor of the Supreme Court.
 Likewise, he was part of the Lima bohemia, being a friend of Ricardo Palma.

 Carlos began his studies at the College of Our Lady of Guadalupe, later moving on to the Peruvian Naval School.
 On July 29, 1868, he obtained the title of midshipman in the Peruvian Navy.
 That same year, along with other sailors, he embarked for the United States with the mission of retrieving the monitors Manco Cápac and Atahualpa to Callao, serving on the tug steamers Marañón, Reyes and Pachitea.
 In 1870, the ships entered Callao, and De los Heros was promoted to frigate lieutenant.

 On November 7, 1870, with the purpose of completing his studies, he entered as a student at the Naval School and was assigned to the steamer Marañón.
 In January 1872, he received the gold medal for achievement.
-On January 1, 1874, he successfully completed his studies, being chosen, along with six other students of the School, to be part of the crew of the BAP Chanchamayo and the ' gunboats, which were built in Europe.
+On January 1, 1874, he successfully completed his studies, being chosen, along with six other students of the School, to be part of the crew of the BAP Chanchamayo and the BAP Pilcomayo gunboats, which were built in Europe.
 He traveled first to France, and then to London.
 He returned on board the Pilcomayo, via the Strait of Magellan, arriving at Callao in January 1875.
 In June of that year he was assigned aboard the steamer Mairo, and in August, to the Chanchamayo.

 On July 19, 1876, he was promoted to second lieutenant.
 In August, after the, Chanchamayo was wrecked, he transferred to the ironclad Independencia.
 In April 1877, he embarked on the ironclad Huáscar.
-On May 6 of that year, the took place, started up by supporters of Nicolás de Piérola.
+On May 6 of that year, the Huáscar mutiny took place, started up by supporters of Nicolás de Piérola.
 De los Heros was at the monitor but remained faithful to the constitutional government and was held prisoner.
 He remained ashore until June 1877, when he rejoined the Huáscar.
 Between June 1878 and April 3, 1879, he was the second commander of the Huáscar, his cousin, Juan Pablo de los Heroes Michelena, was the ironclad captain.